Introduction

 Automation First

-Before adding employees, they evaluate whether processes can be automated.
+Before hiring, they ask if a process can be automated.

 Data-Centric Operations

-Organizations continuously collect, analyze, and leverage information to improve performance.
+Firms collect, analyze, and act on information to improve results.

 Continuous Optimization

-AI-native companies constantly refine workflows based on real-world results.
+AI-native firms refine workflows based on live outcomes.

 Integrated Intelligence